Hofstra's Ninth President

 – Donald M. Schaeffer, Chair, Hofstra University Board of Trustees

-Through all of this innovative growth, the University has enhanced its financial foundation.
+Through all this innovative growth, the University has enhanced its financial foundation.
 Through strong fundraising and investment management, the institution’s endowment grew from approximately $100 million to more than $700 million since 2001.
 Benefiting from the strengthened financial condition, the University has an A2 debt rating from Moody’s, which reflects two upgrades since 2001 and an A rating from Standard & Poor’s.
-As one of the region’s largest employers, Hofstra University’s annual impact on the regional economy is estimated to be greater than $ 1 billion.
+As one of the region’s largest employers, Hofstra University’s annual impact on the regional economy is estimated to be greater than $1 billion.

-And during this same period, the academic credentials of the University’s undergraduate have increased dramatically, including a significant average increase on submitted SAT scores, a more than doubling of top 10% of high school class admissions, and significant increases in average high school GPA and numbers of students from outside New York State.
+And during this same period, the academic credentials of the University’s undergraduate have increased dramatically, including a significant average increase on submitted SAT scores, a more than doubling of top 10% of high school class admissions, and significant increases in average high school GPA and numbers of students from outside New York state.

 About Dr. Poser

-Prior to her position at UIC, Dr. Poser was a professor of law at the University of Nebraska College of Law, where she served as the Dean from 2010-2016, and as the Associate to the University’s Chancellor from 2007-2010.
+Prior to her position at UIC, Dr. Poser was a professor of law at the University of Nebraska College of Law, where she served as the dean from 2010-2016, and as the associate to the University’s Chancellor from 2007-2010.
 While she was dean, the College of Law moved up 35 points in U.S. News rankings and annual giving to the school increased significantly.
 She also formed the 2044 Alumni Board of Advisors, to make recommendations about diversity in admissions and culture at the law school.

-Dr. Poser grew up in New York City and majored in Classics at Swarthmore College, graduating with honors.
+Dr. Poser grew up in New York City and majored in classics at Swarthmore College, graduating with honors.
 She earned a JD and a PhD from the University of California, Berkeley.
-Before beginning her academic career, Dr. Poser clerked for the Honorable Dolores K. Sloviter, the Chief Judge of the U.S. Court Appeals for the Third Circuit in Philadelphia, and served as the Zicklin Fellow in Ethics at the Wharton School at the University of Pennsylvania.
+Before beginning her academic career, Dr. Poser clerked for the Honorable Dolores K. Sloviter, the Chief Judge of the U.S. Court of Appeals for the Third Circuit in Philadelphia, and served as the Zicklin Fellow in Ethics at the Wharton School at the University of Pennsylvania.
 Dr. Poser’s scholarly work is primarily in the areas of legal ethics and tort law and she has published widely, including in the Michigan Law Review and Georgetown Journal of Legal Ethics.

 Dr. Poser has a history of institutional service and regional leadership, including an appointment to Mayor Rahm Emanuel’s delegation to Israel.
 A member of the Economic Club of Chicago, her board service, past and present, includes the International Women’s Forum (Chicago chapter), the Nebraska Humanities Foundation, the Strategic Air & Space Museum (Omaha) and the ACLU (national board and Nebraska chapter).
 In Nebraska, she served as the Reporter for adoption of the Model Rules of Professional Conduct by the Nebraska Supreme Court, and received the Shining Light Award from the Nebraska Bar Foundation for this work.
 She is a member of several bar associations and has served in leadership positions for the Association of Public & Land Grant Universities and the Association of American Law Schools.